AndrewRadev/sideways.vim/README.markdown

 list = [one, [two, four, five], three]
 ```

-Notice that, if you experiment with this example, you'll find that you can
+If you experiment with this example, you'll find that you can move the entire
-move the entire second list around.
-The plugin takes into consideration nested
+second list around, as long as the cursor is on one of the inner brackets.
+The
-structures.
+plugin takes into consideration nested structures.

-Apart from functions, it works for lists in CSS declarations:
+It works for lists in CSS declarations:

 ``` css
 border-radius: 20px 0 0 20px;